-

 Electric car charging at home

-If you drive an electric vehicle, being able to charge your car at home is a game changer
+If you drive an electric vehicle (EV), being able to charge your car at home could be a game changer.

 How to do it?
-Via a home chargepoint.
+Via a home chargepoint, which can be a reliable and convenient way to charge your car.

 With expert help from Energy Saving Trust, here’s a Q&A to explain how they work and why they could be worth it for you.

-Why travelling on foot or by bike could be the way to go
+Why active travel could be the way to go

-If you want to live more sustainably, and get fit and save cash too, it’s worth thinking about adding more ‘active travel’ to your daily life.
+If you’re trying to live more sustainably, stay active and potentially save money, it’s worth thinking about adding more ‘active travel’ to your daily life.